 To avoid adopting, and investing in, a trademark that your company cannot protect and that may give rise to allegations of infringement, it is necessary to conduct a comprehensive trademark search.
 Ideally, this search should be conducted as early in the process as possible—before plans to use the mark are solidified and before any marketing dollars are spent.
 At AdamsIP, we work with our clients to efficiently conduct trademark searches, and we ensure that the scope of each search is sufficient to identify marks that may serve as bars to use and registration.

-Our Trademark Search Process
+Our Alabama Trademark Search Attorney Outlines the Process

 1. Identifying the Mark(s) and Associated Goods or Services